-F. Hunter McGuire (he/him or they/them) is a first-year PhD student in Public Health Sciences at the Brown School.
+F. Hunter McGuire (he/him or they/them) is a PhD student in Public Health Sciences at the Brown School.

 Using an intersectional and health equity lens, I study risk and protective factors influencing the development of body image dissatisfaction, weight-related concerns/behaviors, and eating disorders.
 My research focuses on public health approaches to eating disorder prevention and understanding how diverse groups within the LGBTQ community experience these issues.
 Each month, I lead and organize the Eating Disorder Epidemiology Journal Club, which focuses on emerging public health-oriented research on eating disorders and related weight and body image concerns.